 The Wolverine Access website is a secure gateway to U-M’s administration systems for personal and university information, and is used by members of the university community to view paychecks, update home addresses and phone numbers, enter emergency contact information, view and update benefits, and other tasks.
 Visit Browser and Operating System Support on the U-M Information and Technology Services website for information on supported browsers.

 You will receive an email notifying you when to attend benefits orientation and when you may make your benefits elections.
 For all plans except Flexible Spending Accounts, you will enroll online.

 Generally, you have 30 days from your service date or the date you become newly eligible to make your elections.
 If you are a member of a collective bargaining group, your deadline may differ.
 Refer to the deadlines and defaults chart to verify your enrollment deadline.

 U-M Benefits Orientation

-Download and view the U-M Benefits Orientation presentation (updated 10/16/2020) for an overview of benefits plans that are available to eligible faculty and staff.
+Download and view the U-M Benefits Orientation presentation (effective January 1 - December 31, 2021) for an overview of benefits plans that are available to eligible faculty and staff.
 This is the same presentation that is shown during new employee orientation.

 How to Enroll